emmanuelbile/db-capstone-project/readme.md

-This is the final project of the meta db engineer course
+This is the final project of the professional certification of meta on coursera.

+The results will be slightly different regarding the stored procedures and views

+since we have been asked to fill in the database of ourselves

 make sure you have python ide, mysql workbench and tableau

-The meta staff didnt give some data to populatate the database so the results will be different but the process and the code still the same